tjuliucheng/Multimodal-Visual-Reasoning-Dataset/README.md

 ## Access & License

-To access the dataset and related resources, please visit: [GitHub or dataset hosting link here]
+To access the dataset and related resources, please visit: [VIAC](https://drive.google.com/file/d/1d25yNmitu4rFvacTJ13tiX88KYe-jc2J/view?usp=sharing)  and [NBCM](https://drive.google.com/file/d/1dGo2XlJ4NHaHtQRIerwmTaB2ixrNqCmP/view?usp=sharing)

 Our dataset is free for non-commercial usage.
 Please contact us if you want to use it for comercial usage.